HM Prison Whitemoor: History

+Radical influence

-A further inspection report stated, in October 2008, that staff at Whitemoor Prison felt fear that Muslim inmates were attempting to radicalise others held at the jail.
+A further inspection report stated, in October 2008, that staff at Whitemoor Prison felt that Muslim inmates were attempting to radicalise others held at the jail.
 According to inspectors, officers tended to treat Muslim prisoners as extremists and potential security risks, even though only eight of them had been convicted of terrorist offences.
 Due to the concerns raised by this inspection, further visits by researchers from the Cambridge Institute of Criminology, commissioned by the Ministry of Justice, were arranged between 2009 and 2010 to interview staff and inmates.

 In November 2011, the Cambridge Institute of Criminology published their researchers' findings.
 A number of prisoners had told researchers that they had converted to Islam for protection or because they were bullied into it: reasons given for conversion included "seeking care and protection", "gang membership" and "coercion" as well as "rebellion" as Islam was seen as the "underdog".
 Non-believers avoided confrontation with any Muslim in case it led to retribution from the wider group, and would avoid cooking pork in communal kitchens or undressing in the showers in case it caused offence.
 A number of non-Muslims and prison officers claimed that converts did so to join an "organised gang" and a "protection racket" which "glorified terrorist behaviour and exploited the fear related to it".
 Non-Muslims would be visited by inmates with Islamic literature, who would tell them to "read this" and promise they would be safe from physical assault if they changed faith.
 In its conclusion, the report noted: "The new population mix, including younger, more black and minority ethnic and mixed race, and high numbers of Muslim prisoners, was disrupting established hierarchies in the prison.
 Social relations among prisoners had become complex and less visible.
 Too much power flowed among some groups of prisoners, with some real risks of serious violence.
 There were high levels of fear in the prison.
 In particular, there were tensions and fears relating to 'extremism' and 'radicalisation'."

 A report by HM Chief Inspector of Prisons on Whitemoor, following an inspection in January 2014, stated that the prison housed 454 adult men, of which approximately 40% were Muslim.
 The report identified "some Muslim prisoners convicted of terrorist offences who were an adverse influence on others".